IMMZEK/AggieCode/README.md

 *   **`OutputWindow.vue`:** Displays the output of code executed via Judge0.
 *   **`CollaborationPanel.vue`:** Shows a list of online collaborators and their cursor positions.
 *   **`Navbar.vue`:** Provides navigation, theme switching, and other global actions.
+*   **`OAuth2Callback.vue`:** Handles the redirect from Google after authorization, exchanges the code for tokens, and stores them.
+*   **`services/oauth2.js`:** Manages the OAuth 2.0 flow, including generating the authorization URL, exchanging the code for tokens, and refreshing tokens (by interacting with the backend).
+*   **`store/modules/oauth2.js` (Vuex):**  Manages the OAuth 2.0 state (access token, refresh token, expiration) in the Vuex store.

 ### Backend Architecture

 *   **API Endpoints:**
-    *   `POST /auth/login`: Handles user authentication via Firebase Auth.
-    *   `GET /files/tree`: Retrieves the file structure for the current project.
+    *   `POST /api/token`: Handles the exchange of the authorization code for an access token and refresh token (securely using the Client Secret).
+    *   `POST /api/refresh`: Refreshes the access token using the refresh token.
+    *   `GET /api/config` (Optional): Provides public configuration information to the frontend (e.g., Google Client ID).
-    *   `POST /files/content`: Saves file content to the server (currently stored as text blobs in PostgreSQL for the demo).
+    *   `POST /files/content`: Saves file content to the server (currently stored as text blobs in PostgreSQL for the demo). - *Planned*
-    *   `POST /execute`: Sends code to Judge0 for execution and returns the results.
+    *   `POST /execute`: Sends code to Judge0 for execution and returns the results. - *Planned*
-*   **WebSocket Events:**
+*   **WebSocket Events (Planned):**
     *   `cursor-update`: Broadcasts real-time cursor position changes to all collaborators in the same session.
     *   `file-update`: Synchronizes file content changes across all clients.
     *   `output-update`: Shares the output of code execution with all collaborators.

 ## Acknowledgements